Posting USA

 Reintegration after repatriation

-In order for the employee's temporary assignment to be completed successfully, sufficient preparations must also be made for reintegration in the home country.
+In order for the temporary assignment of employees to be completed successfully, reintegration in the home country must also be sufficiently prepared.
 This includes, among other things:

-• The proper handover or completion of tasks in the USA.
+• The proper handover or completion of tasks in the US.

-• The organization and, if necessary, assumption of the costs of relocation.
+• The organization and, if necessary, assumption of costs of the move.

-• A new job in the home company must be found that also fits the employee's new qualifications and experience.
+• A new job in the home company must be found that also fits the new qualifications and experience of the personnel.
 Agreements, such as salary or vacation days, should also be adjusted.

 • Follow-up: Was the predefined goal of the assignment achieved?
 What positive as well as negative experiences can be taken along for future assignments?